tianshi-yu/UpperLimbReachingData_HRL_Unimelb/readme.md

 # Upper Limb Forward-reaching Data from Non-disabled Human Subjects

 ## Introduction
-This dataset captures the upper limb and trunk movement kinematics， as well as surface electromyography (sEMG) data from the upper-arm muscles, of 10 non-disabled human subjects.
+This dataset captures the upper limb and trunk movement kinematics, as well as surface electromyography (sEMG) data from 7 upper-arm muscles, of 10 non-disabled human subjects.
 The data was collected during forward-reaching actions towards 9 spatial locations in the parasagittal plane.

-* The experiment was conducted in a head-mounted display (HMD) virtual reality (VR) environment.
+* The experiment was conducted in a virtual reality (VR) environment using a head-mounted display (HMD).
 The setup and VR avatar is presented in Figure 1(a) and Figure 1(b), respectively.
 * The spatial locations of the targets are designed to elicit specific upper limb joint displacements as illustrated in Figure 1(c).
+* The kinematics recorded include shoulder, scapular, and trunk movements.
+* The muscles monitored include: biceps brachii short/long head, triceps brachii lateral/long head, and anterior/middle/posterior deltoid.

 | <img src="./Figures/setup.png"  width="200" > | <img src="./Figures/avatar.png"  width="200" >| <img src="./Figures/targets.png"  width="170" >|